Golf Course Review Writing 101

 Writing about negatives of a golf course can be just as important as positive features of the golf course.
 Ranting however is not acceptable.

 Let me get this out in the open.
 We are not a complaint box, but if you are going to complain about course conditions, pace of play, the rudeness of a golf course staff member or the weather, or what have you, you had better have a suggestion on how to improve performance.
-Complaining for the sake of complaining simply isn’t constructive.
+Complaining for the sake of complaining, while fun and entertaining, simply isn’t constructive.

 Just remember this, Golf Course Operators who take pride in their facilities which happen to be a majority of golf course operators out there read the golf course reviews on Greenskeeper.Org.
 That means they are listening.
 No one wants to listen to a complainer.
 But everyone will listen to advice.
 What they do with the advice is their business.
 The point is they are listening and more importantly our GK Community is listening as well.
 Take pride in the fact you help shape golfer’s decision where to play their next round.